atom-archive/xray/CONTRIBUTING.md

 #### Install Rust

 You can install Rust via [`rustup`](https://www.rustup.rs/).
 We currently require building on the nightly channel in order to use `wasm_bindgen` for browser support.
+To accomplish this, run `rustup default nightly`.
+Finally, you'll also need to install `wasm-bindgen-cli` which you can do by running `cargo install wasm-bindgen-cli`.

 #### Install Yarn